How to Read a WHOIS Result

 • pendingDelete — Being prepared for release — cannot be renewed

-⚠️ Warning: If your domain has status redemptionPeriod, renew it immediately — after pendingDelete there is no recovery.
+⚠️ Watch out: If your domain shows status redemptionPeriod, renew it immediately — once it enters pendingDelete there is no recovery.

 How to Use WHOIS Results

-If no WHOIS record is returned, the domain is likely available.
-Always confirm availability through a registrar as well.
+If no WHOIS record is returned, the domain is probably available.
+Always confirm availability with a registrar as well.

-Many people monitor domains they want to acquire — if they expire and aren't renewed, you can register them.
+Many people monitor domains they want to acquire — if they expire and are not renewed, you can register them.
+There are also "domain backorder" services that do this automatically.

-If you bought a website or business and want to transfer the domain, WHOIS tells you where it is and who to contact.
+If you purchased a website or business and want to transfer the domain, WHOIS tells you where it is and who to contact.
+For a domain transfer you also need the EPP/Auth code (authorization code) — request it from the current registrar.

 Check WHOIS data for any domain: